bumptech/nitro/docs/nitro.md

 The basic bind/connect relationship is the same as BSD
 sockets:

- 1. Every nitro connection is done between a bound socket and a connected socket.
+ 1. Every Nitro connection is between a bound socket and a connected socket.
 A socket can only `bind` or `connect`, not both (this is enforced via the socket constructors).
  2. Bound sockets may be communicating with many connected sockets